ekjyotshinh/ChemTrack/README.md

     ```
 3. Follow the instructions in the terminal to run the app on an emulator, simulator, or physical device.

+## Testing -- To Do

+## Deployment -- To Do
+1. Requirements

+2. Steps for Deployment

 ## API Endpoints
 Refer to the ```http://localhost:8080/swagger/index.html#/``` when running the backend for a list of available API endpoints and their usage.